apache/flink-statefun/stateful-functions-docs/docs/deployment_operations/packaging.rst

             <version>{version}</version>
         </dependency>

-It includes all of Stateful Functions' runtime dependencies and configure's the applications main entry-point.
+It includes all of Stateful Functions' runtime dependencies and configures the application's main entry-point.
-You do not need to take any action beyond adding the dependency to your pom.
+You do not need to take any action beyond adding the dependency to your POM.

 .. note::

-    The distribution must be bundled in your application fat jar so that it is on Flink's `user code class loader <https://ci.apache.org/projects/flink/flink-docs-stable/monitoring/debugging_classloading.html#inverted-class-loading-and-classloader-resolution-order>`_.
+    The distribution must be bundled in your application fat JAR so that it is on Flink's `user code class loader <https://ci.apache.org/projects/flink/flink-docs-stable/monitoring/debugging_classloading.html#inverted-class-loading-and-classloader-resolution-order>`_.

 .. code-block:: bash